 Why is a cash flow statement required?

-The cash flow statement provides information about the flow of cash in and out of the business.
-This helps investors get an idea of the company’s transactions and profitability.
+A cash flow statement is required because it provides essential insights into the flow of cash in and out of a business.
+Understanding the cash flow statement requirement helps investors assess a company’s transactions, liquidity, and profitability.

 What does a cash flow statement format include?

-The cash flow statement is divided into three main categories.
-These are cash flows from operations, investing, and financing.
+The cash flow statement format includes three primary categories: cash flows from operations, investing activities, and financing activities.

 How to calculate cash flow?